G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 - `preprocessing` package contains modules to parse input files, extracts and returns relevant reaction parameters into a python dictionary.
 Currently, the library only parses .xml input files.

-- `reaction` package contains modules to handle different reaction types as well as calculating the forward reaction coefficients
+- `reaction` package contains modules to handle different reaction types (calculating progress rates, reaction rates, species concentrations and time to equilibrium) as well as calculating reaction rate coefficients

-- `thermodynamics` package contains modules to handle all thermodynamics related calculations.
-For now, it handles the processing of backward reaction coefficients in reversible reactions using the NASA_coef SQL database.
+- `thermodynamics` package contains module to process thermodynamics-related parameters using the NASA_coef SQL database

-- `viz` package contains modules that allow the user to visualize reaction kinetics (e.g. printing reaction rates in a prettified, tabular format)
+- `solver` package contains an ODE solver, upon which reaction objects call to solve for the concentrations of reaction species as a function of time as well as the time to reach reaction equilibrium (both for individual reactions in the system and the overall equilibrium)

-- `solver` package contains modules to solve the concentration of reaction species as a function of time as well as the time to reach reaction equilibrium (both for individual reactions in the system as well as the overall equilibrium)
+- `viz` package contains modules that allow the user to visualize reaction kinetics (e.g. printing reaction rates in a prettified, tabular format, plotting species concentration evolution)

 ## 2. Installation